Applies to these roles: Author, Reporter, Admin

-When selecting a background, you can upload your own image or select an image from Content Library.
-When choosing an image from the library, you can filter by category.
+When selecting a background, you can upload your own image or select a stock image.
+When choosing a stock image, you can filter by category.
 You’ll see several backgrounds that work great with scenario blocks.
 When uploading or choosing an image, we recommend using “landscape” rather than “portrait” images.
 Since only a portion of the chosen image will display, you’ll want to try out several to find one that’s just right for your scenario.

 When selecting a character, you can filter by clothing, gender, and age.
 You can have different characters for every scene but can’t change to a different character on individual pieces of content.
 Please note that you can’t upload custom characters.